APPOINTMENTS CAN BE SCHEDULED MON-THURS

 Cheaper Than Most

 Rather than buying a brand new transmission or procuring transmissions from elsewhere, our prices are so affordable because we rebuild transmissions from scratch.
 We only use recycled and old components in order to rebuild the transmission.
 We understand most people are worried about the reliability and performance of a rebuilt transmission.
-However, having been in this business for more than three decades, we are confident enough to take you out for a free road test and give you a guarantee that the transmission will run as reliably as a new one.
+However, having been in this business for more than three decades, we are confident enough to guarantee that the transmission will run as reliably as a new one.
 If you are looking for several used transmissions at affordable prices, contact us today and we’ll see what we can do for you!

 A Name You Can Trust